 (If I close my eyes I can hear the waves and breeze in this exact spot in Chi )

-I used to compare myself to my roommate who loves to run (shoutout to you jk!).
+I used to compare myself to my roommate who loved to run (shoutout to you jk!).
 I felt the need to say yes when she invited me to come with her versus later learning to say “I’ll be there later this afternoon- I just need a walk today- enjoy your run!”.

 It took me a while to realize its ok to be me.
 This wasn’t some overnight revelation that happened.
 I’ve slowly began to listen to my body more and compare it to others less.
 Instead of forcing myself to make my class at the gym at school because I needed to burn off whatever I ate that day or because I hadn’t worked out in a few days I now accept that my body is not and never will be perfectly toned.
-I could definitely get there if I wanted to but I have far more important things to spend my mental energy on these days.
+I could definitely get there if I wanted to but I have far more important things to spend my mental and physical energy on.

 So if you yourself feel like you are working out for someone other than yourself to just say you did it- bring it back and think about what you truly love to do and do that more.

 I can tell you that for a fact- any exercise- ill say it again- any exercise is good exercise.
-Your heart rate will still increase, you will probably be in your fat burning zone if you are doing cardio, and if you are doing a simple youtube yoga class your brain and muscles will thank you.

 Working out does not need to be that complicated.